csshark/FormPoison/README.md

     ...and so goes on
 </code></pre>
 The user can create their own payloads.json file and does not even need to pay attention to the category if the filtering function is available, and without the *type* flag, FormPoison will go through the entire file anyways.

+## Bugs & Issues
+Please note that FormPoison is in the early stages of development, and this is its first release.
+There may be bugs, which you are encouraged to report so that they can be fixed.

+If you have any ideas on how to improve the tool or have your own implementation, feel free to dig in the source code.
+Please contact me about contributing.

 ## New functions:
 <ul>
   <li>JavaScript source-code scanner</li>